dokku/dokku/docs/deployment/logs.md

 ### Failed deploy logs

+!!!
+Warning
-> Warning: The default [docker-local scheduler](/docs/advanced-usage/schedulers/docker-local.md) will "store" these until the next deploy or until the old containers are garbage collected - whichever runs first.
+    The default [docker-local scheduler](/advanced-usage/schedulers/docker-local) will "store" these until the next deploy or until the old containers are garbage collected - whichever runs first.
 If you require the logs beyond this point in time, please ship the logs to a centralized log server.

 In some cases, it may be useful to retrieve the logs from a previously failed deploy.